sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 The icon for 'Pause Viewport Update' would not be found on MARI Configurations with multiple Script Paths.

+It was possible for the Enabled/Disabled state of the Icon to fall out of sync with the Viewport when the action was triggered via scripts.

 ######Export Custom Channel Selection